antoni-drop/Cybersecurity-Labs/Labs/Technical-Labs/Incident-Response.md

 <img width="449" height="246" alt="image" src="https://github.com/user-attachments/assets/22282bce-e31b-45e7-8a57-819260417267" />

+>[!NOTE]
-> **NOTE**: I copy and pasted the logs into AI to give me an analysis of the commands as at the time I didn't completely understand every single log in the file.
+>I copy and pasted the logs into AI to give me an analysis of the commands as at the time I didn't completely understand every single log in the file.

 I noticed the attacker was piping outputs to a hidden file named **exfiltr8.log** in the **%temp%** folder preparing it for theft.